rolling-scopes-school/core-js-numbers/README.md

 4. Press submit button and enjoy

 ## Notes
-* We recommend you to use nodejs of version 14 or lower.
-If you using any of features that does not supported by node `v14`, score won't be submitted.
+* We recommend you to use nodejs of version 16 or lower.
+If you using any of features that does not supported by node `v16`, score won't be submitted.
+* Installing nodejs `v16` is optional, you can run jobs using your version and not use methods that are not in nodejs `v16`.
 * Please be sure that each of your test in limit of 30sec.
 * You will get 0 (zero) if you have any eslint's errors or warnings.